manyone/cobcalc/README.md

 # COBCALC — Algebraic Expression Evaluator in COBOL

-    Inspiration
 This project was originally inspired by an algebraic expression evaluator I saw in BYTE Magazine in the 1980s—likely written in BASIC or Pascal.
 I understood the logic and rewrote it in COBOL back in the late 1990s.
 Life took over (we were raising a family), and the code was set aside.
 Now, decades later, I’ve resurrected, refined, and open-sourced it as cobcalc—possibly the only general-purpose infix math evaluator ever written in pure COBOL.

 A fully functional infix expression parser and evaluator written in **standard COBOL**, supporting:
 - Basic arithmetic (`+ - * /`)
 - Exponentiation (`^`)
 - Parentheses nesting